grantj-re3/HandyIctDoco/online-privacy/email-privacy-strategies.md

        email address and data)

 1. Suggested email-categories for personal email addresses/aliases:
+   1. *Very high impact:*
-   1. Organisations entrusted with my financial, health and identity assets, e.g. banks, superannuation, shares, government departments, tax department
+      Organisations entrusted with your financial, health and identity assets, e.g. banks, superannuation, shares, government departments, tax department
+   1. *High impact:*
-   1. Other organisations who expect payment from me and have had or will have my credit card, etc. details, e.g. memberships, paid subscriptions, online shopping, non-government bills (e.g. phone, ISP, insurance)
+      Other organisations who expect payment from you and have had or will have your credit card, etc. details, e.g. memberships, paid subscriptions, online shopping, non-government bills (e.g. phone, ISP, insurance)
+   1. *Medium impact:*
-   1. Friends, relatives, etc. (but not formal contacts for work)
+      Friends, relatives, etc. (but not formal contacts for work)
+   1. *Lower impact:*
-   1. Social media, free online services, free subscriptions, free newsletters
+      Social media, free online services, free subscriptions, free newsletters

+When I indicate *impact* above, I am attempting to convey the likely impact / consequences if information associated with your bank account, online shopping account, social media account, etc. was publicly exposed.

 You may choose to adapt the above lists to address your own environment, privacy concerns and experiences.